FAQs for People with WM and Their Caregivers

 How can I treat my peripheral neuropathy?
 Will it improve with treatment?

 First, the cause of the peripheral neuropathy (PN) should be determined if possible.
 If WM is the cause, treating the disease may cause some improvement.
 It is difficult to restore nerve function once it has been damaged.
-The goal of 8 most WM treatments is to try to keep the neuropathy stable and prevent it from becoming worse.
-There are many therapies often tried to palliate the symptoms of neuropathy.
-There is not general agreement which may be more effective and they range from over the counter remedies to prescribed medications.
+The presence of neuropathy alone is not an immediate indication for treatment, given the slowly progressive nature of the IgM-associated peripheral neuropathies.
+When treatment is warranted, the goal is to try to keep the neuropathy stable and prevent it from becoming worse.
+There are many therapies often used to relieve the symptoms of neuropathy, but there is no general agreement as to which may be more effective.
+They range from over-the-counter remedies to prescribed medications.
+It is important to tell one’s healthcare team about any of these symptoms, especially if they are getting worse over time.
+People with WM who have a progressing IgM-associated peripheral neuropathy are typically treated with rituximab alone, dexamethasone-cyclophosphamide-rituximab, or bendamustine-rituximab.
+BTK inhibitors like ibrutinib, acalabrutinib, and zanubrutinib can also be considered.

-What is hyperviscosity?
+What is hyperviscosity syndrome?
 What is plasmapheresis?
-Why is done?
+Why is plasmapheresis done?
 What should I do before, during, and after plasmapheresis?

 How is Waldenstrom's Macroglobulinemia diagnosed?